lambert/TTO/docs/homebrewing/recipes/61_Three_Hops_Blonde/61_Three_Hops_Blonde_recipe.md

 30 gram Table Sugar for 2.4 % carbonation

+## Carbonation

+Carbontation @ 17 C for 14 days

 ## Conditioning

-Conditioning @ 17 C for 42 days
+Conditioning @ 17 C for 28 days